ZauStuv/Games/README.md

 Other important notes:
 - Enemies do not move until you move.
 - You can get money and XP after defeating enemies. after reaching enough XP, you can level up!
-Level up boost the stats of your equipped wearpon
+Level up boost the stats of your equipped wearpon or shield.